DuDecancoDe/AIBIasDetector/README.md

 ---

-All analysis is performed client-side using JavaScript.
-No data is sent to any server.
+All analysis is performed by Gemini.